-Your solicitor will have agreed a date for completion, named as such because it’s when the purchase is completed.
+Your conveyancer or solicitor will have agreed to a date for completion with the seller and their solicitor, named as such because it’s when the purchase is completed.

 Once the lender receives a Certificate of Title from your solicitor, they’ll release the money to them.
 The Certificate of Title is a document that gives a detailed history of the home’s ownership, including a complete legal description of the property.

 But before they do, they’ll do one last check to make sure your circumstances are the same.
 If something major that will impact your ability to afford the mortgage has changed, they might withdraw the offer.
 So it’s a good idea to keep things on an even keel – put off applying for new credit deals to protect your credit rating, and don’t max out any existing credit cards you might have.

 Once the final checks are done, and the money is transferred to your solicitor, they will then pass on the funds to your vendor’s solicitor.
 When the vendor receives the money, your purchase is complete and you can pick up the keys to your new home.